-I’d love to get this resource more extensive and updated, but for now, this is what I use to remind myself and teach others around me of hidden places peanut ingredients may be in non-food products such as dish soap, hand lotions, sunscreen, makeup, and more.
+I’d love to get this resource more extensive and updated, but for now, this is what I use to remind myself and teach others around me of hidden places peanut ingredients may be in non-food products such as dish soap, animal feeds, hand lotions, sunscreen, makeup, and more.

 What Is A Food Allergy?